Government officials asks industry to improve cyber safety of connected devices.

 Mike Buchwald, career attorney in the National Security Division of the Justice Department, said tackling these threats also comes down to a “push and pull” concept.

 “How can we push and educate the private sector at the same time that you all are educating the government,” he said on the panel.
 The government needs to learn about how industry is using IoT and about threats as they evolve, and push the private sector to adopt some baseline security standards.

 The “pull” lies with federal procurement dollars.
 Buchwald reminded the audience of the potential influence the government can wield based on its enormous technology budgets.
 The government should have input into how connected devices should be secured.
 Buchwald is talking with other agencies and departments to explore how to use that purchasing power to change the marketplace and get people thinking about security.

 “From the top of your organization to the bottom of your organization, from the CEO to the service desk, you have to make this concept of protecting critical infrastructure a core mission value,” Souleles said

-Economics 101 teaches that an infinite number of people have a hand in the production of a simple pencil…each vulnerable to a cyber threat.
-Securing the weakest link in the supply chain is difficult but crucial to securing the final product.
+Economics 101 teaches an infinite number of people have a hand in the production of a simple pencil, each vulnerable to a cyber threat.
+Securing the weakest link in the supply chain is difficult, but crucial to securing the final product.